Close

 Why should cow’s milk not be introduced before baby’s first birthday?

-A baby’s digestive system and other organs are still developing, so feeding your baby a glass of cow’s milk too early can result in tummy issues, kidney issues, or even nutrient deficiencies.
+A baby’s digestive system and other organs are still growing and developing, so feeding your baby a glass of cow’s milk too early might result in tummy issues, kidney issues, or even nutrient deficiencies.
 The same holds true for some cow’s milk alternatives.
-Breast milk, formula, and sips of water are the best beverage choices for babies under 1 year.
+Breast milk, formula, and sips of water are beverage options for babies under 1 year.

-Once baby turns 1 and your health care provider says she’s ready, cow’s milk is absolutely appropriate (and encouraged!).
-Often, families will mix breast milk or formula with cow’s milk for the first few servings to help with the transition.
+Once baby turns 1 and your health care provider says she’s ready, cow’s milk is appropriate (and encouraged!).
+Often, families will often mix breast milk or formula (prepared according to package instructions prior to mixing) with cow’s milk for the first few servings to help with the transition.

-Once your child turns two, a lower fat milk can be introduced.
+Once your child turns 2, a lower fat milk can be introduced.

 What about dairy-free alternatives like almond milk?